War, Propaganda, & Fake News

 On November 4th 1918, a young British soldier died during an assault on the enemy position.
-He was no different than the millions of other soldiers who died during the great war, save for the fact that he had written about the horrors of war, poetry that became relatively famous.
+He was no different than the millions of other soldiers who died during the great war, save for the fact that he had written about the horrors of that war, poetry that became relatively famous.
 That young soldier’s name was Wilfred Owen.

 Like a nauseating propaganda film from Frank Capra, Americans still get suckered into supporting wars that do not serve our interests, or [worse] run counter to our founding principles.
 Dig a little deeper, and you will always find that the impetus for war is never the hypocritical blather about “liberation, or “fighting to keep us free.”

 In Wilfred Owen’s day, there was “The Order of the White Feather,” organized by prominent suffragettes to shame men into joining the army and fighting.
 Ironically, these hateful harridans demanded the right to march into the voting booth with men, but not the right to march into battle with men.

 Governments have been manipulating the mind and behaviour of the public since the beginning.
 But World War 1 changed everything.

 During the war, a man named Edward Bernays, the nephew of Sigmund Freud, was in charge of the “US Committee on Public Information.”
 His assignment was to come up with an ad campaign that would make going to war in Europe look like a good idea to the American public.
 Ultimately, the CPI came up with the idea that we needed to “make the world safe for democracy.”

 After the war, in 1928, Bernays published “Propaganda,” a manual that explored the techniques of manipulating public opinion, which Bernay’s referred to as “engineering consent.”
 This short (168 pg.) book gives an inside look at the dark heart of mass deception… How propaganda is used to sell the public on agendas, ideologies, and the interests of the elite.